IsmailAbys/Segmentation/3D-Unet/ReadMe.txt

 3: left_hip,
 4: lumbar_vertebra

-1) train.py file is for 3D Unet training, works with Early Stopping (pytorchtools.py).
+1) train.py file --> 3D Unet training which works with Early Stopping (pytorchtools.py).
-2) evaluate.py file is to evaluate the trained model on testing dataset and verify the dice score of each case.
+2) evaluate.py file --> evaluates the trained model on testing dataset and verify the dice score of each case.
-3) predict.py file is for the inference to upload one image and receive one segmented mask: python predict.py -i image.nii.gz -o seg.nii.gz
+3) predict.py file --> the inference to upload one image and receive one segmented mask: python predict.py -i image.nii.gz -o seg.nii.gz